raae/queen.raae.codes/content/queen-emails/2021-11-26-donations/index.md

 emojii: 📦 💰
 ---

-Yesterday's tiny task on [our unauthorized and rum-fueled treasure hunts in the sharky waters around the Gatsby islands](https://youtu.be/lVMNrThbQOM) was "accept donations".
+Yesterday's [unauthorized and rum-fueled treasure hunts in the sharky waters around the Gatsby islands](https://youtu.be/lVMNrThbQOM) tiny-task was "accept donations."

 We did so by adding soon-to-be-officially released plugin: [@raae/gatsby-plugin-donations](https://www.npmjs.com/package/@raae/gatsby-plugin-donations).